 We can report that while this is categorized as a light “breakfast” roast, it comes out much darker than that.

-Now that you’ve seen our favorite African coffees, it’s time to start experimenting.
+Now that you’ve seen our picks for the best African coffees, it’s time to start experimenting.
 But if you’re looking for a little more information, here’s a quick overview.

 Why try African coffee?